TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Linux/SettingUpTypo3ManuallyLinux.rst

 ::

-   a2ensite t3coredev
+   sudo a2ensite t3coredev
-   service apache2 reload
+   sudo service apache2 reload

 Create a domain in your /etc/hosts